Alright, folks, here we go! Every pair of gloves on this list is something that I’ve used or is a pair of gloves a close and trusted friend has used.

 What Makes a Good Survival Glove?

-You’ll find a dozen schools of thought on this question, but I reckon a lot of the folks providing those opinions have only passing use working with their hands.
+You’ll find a dozen schools of thought on this question, but I reckon many of the folks providing those opinions have only passing use working with their hands.

-Here is the list of what I think are the most important features of a pair of survival gloves.
+Here is the list of what I think are the essential features of a pair of survival gloves.

 Ease of Use

-What good is a pair of gloves if you can’t work in them?
+What good are gloves if you can’t work in them?